rwqfsfasxc100/VelocityPlus/README.md

 A collection of small QOL changes and additions.

 > [!WARNING]
-> HevLib may be required for some features to function.
+> HevLib is required for this mod to function.
 > A download can be found from it's [releases page](https://github.com/rwqfsfasxc100/HevLib/releases/latest)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M01L6LMF)